 In a letter to the Department of Business and Professional Regulation and the Division of Parimutuel Wagering, state Reps.
 Jared Moskowitz, D-Coral Springs, Matt Gaetz, R-Shalimar, and John Wood, R-Winter Haven, cited an investigation by the Miami Herald and ordered the agency to respond to a lengthy list of questions.
 They gave the agency ten days to respond.

 "As the Miami Herald reported this morning, regulatory agencies in other states are consistently resolving cases of greyhound neglect and cruelty in a matter of weeks, if not days,'' the lawmakers wrote to DBPR Secretary Ken Lawson and division director Leon Biegalski.

 "By contrast, at least some cases of greyhound neglect and cruelty are not being fully addressed in our state for years.
 Due to these extensive delays, licensees are allowed to remain in the industry, and be responsible for a large number of dogs, for months or years after they are implicated in an apparent case of greyhound cruelty.
 This is simply unacceptable."

-In the last year, state regulators have granted 80 occupational licenses to owners and trainers who have been convicted of a host of crimes — from cocaine, heroin and amphetamine possession to assault and battery — and denied 115 requests from people with felony convictions.
+The Herald reported that in the last year, state regulators have granted 80 occupational licenses to owners and trainers who have been convicted of a host of felonies — from cocaine, heroin and amphetamine possession to assault and battery — and denied 115 requests from people with felony convictions.